-Ternopil is well-connected by train to Lviv to the west and Vinnytsia to the east (and of course Kiev).
+Ternopil is well-connected by train to Lviv to the west and Vinnytsia to the east (and of course Kyiv).
 For other destinations, there is, of course, the bus.

-Itinerary ideas for the journey from Kiev to Lviv (or Lviv to Kiev!)
+Itinerary ideas for the journey from Kyiv to Lviv (or Lviv to Kyiv!)